Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 5. Does any individual direct, determine, or have substantial influence over important decisions made by your company, including decisions regarding your company’s business, finances,

-Note: Certain employees who might fit this description are nevertheless exempt from the beneficial owner definition.
+Note: Certain employees who might fit this description are exempt from the beneficial owner definition.
 See section 2.4 of the guide for more information.

-6. Are there any other individuals who have substantial control over your company in ways other than those identified in 1-5 above?
+6. Are there other individuals who have substantial control over your company in ways other than those identified in 1-5 above?
 These are individuals to whom the catch-all would apply.

 What entities are covered by the Corporate Transparency Act?
 Which are Exempt?